cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 ## Code of Conduct

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
+To make people feel welcome, we as contributors pledge to not harass anybody for their body size, skill level, level of experience, education, socio-economic status, visible or invisible disability, ethnicity, age, gender identity and expression, nationality, the way they look, race, caste, colour, religion, or sexual identity and orientation.
+Please report bad behavior to our community@cloudinary.com.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to make our community open, welcoming, diverse, inclusive and healthy by the way we interact.

 [Read the complete code of conduct](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/CODE_OF_CONDUCT.md).

-👉 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at community@cloudinary.com.
+👉 Abusive, harassing or other bad behavior may be reported for enforcement at community@cloudinary.com.

 &nbsp;

 ## I Have a Question

-> If you want to ask a question, we assume that you have read the plugin's [readme](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/README.md) and the Cloudinary [Documentation](https://cloudinary.com/documentation).
+> If you have a question, we hope you have read the plugin's [readme](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/README.md) and read the Cloudinary [Documentation](https://cloudinary.com/documentation).

-For questions about this plugin's use, use the [discussion board](discussions).
+Our [discussion board](discussions), a place you can ask how you use our plugin.

-For questions about Cloudinary in general, you'll get faster results by asking in the [Cloudinary Community](https://community.cloudinary.com/).
+Our [Cloudinary Community](https://community.cloudinary.com/), a place you can ask how you use Cloudinary.

 &nbsp;